Cogniti

 Manually add the Congiti UAT link to your Quercus course menu.

 – Access the Cogniti system for the first time by selecting the Congiti UAT from your Quercus course menu.
-This will create your account in the Cogniti system, however there will be a slight delay of about 24 hours before you are able to create your first agent.
+This will create your account in the Cogniti system, however you won’t yet have the ability to create agents.

 Cogniti course menu